hasan8130/Facial-Recognition-Attendance-System/README.md

 detection.
 The local Binary Patterns Histogram (LBPH) algorithm is used for face recognition and training of the stored dataset, which generates the histogram for stored and real-time images.
 The difference between histograms of real-time images & dataset images is calculated for face recognition.
-This difference gives the best match, displaying that student's name & roll number.
 Attendance of the student is automatically updated in the excel sheet.